Spanish Civil War: Nationalists

 Prior to the war, during the Asturian miners' strike of 1934, religious buildings were burnt and at least 100 clergy, religious civilians, and pro-Catholic police were killed by revolutionaries.
 Franco had brought in Spain's colonial Army of Africa (Ejército de África or Cuerpo de Ejército Marroquí) and reduced the miners to submission by heavy artillery attacks and bombing raids.
 The Spanish Legion committed atrocities and the army carried out summary executions of leftists.
 The repression in the aftermath was brutal and prisoners were tortured.
 The Moroccan Fuerzas Regulares Indígenas joined the rebellion and played a significant role in the civil war.

 While the Nationalists are often assumed to have drawn in the majority of military officers, this is a somewhat simplistic analysis.
 The Spanish army had its own internal divisions and long-standing rifts.
 Officers supporting the coup tended to be africanistas (men who fought in North Africa between 1909 and 1923) while those who stayed loyal tended to be peninsulares (men who stayed back in Spain during this period).
 This was because during Spain's North African campaigns, the traditional promotion by seniority was suspended in favour of promotion by merit through battlefield heroism.
 This tended to benefit younger officers starting their careers as they could, while older officers had familial commitments that made it harder for them to be deployed in North Africa.
 Officers in front line combat corps (primarily infantry and cavalry) benefited over those in technical corps (those in artillery, engineering etc.) because they had more chances to demonstrate the requisite battlefield heroism and had also traditionally enjoyed promotion by seniority.
-The peninsulares resented seeing the africanistas rapidly leapfrog through the ranks, while the africanistas themselves were seen as swaggering and arrogant, further fuelling resentment.
+The peninsulares resented seeing the africanistas rapidly leapfrog through the ranks, while the africanistas themselves were seen as swaggering and arrogant, further fueling resentment.
 Thus, when the coup occurred, officers who joined the rebellion, particularly from Franco's rank downwards, were often africanistas, while senior officers and those in non-front line positions tended to oppose it (though a small number of senior africanistas opposed the coup as well).
 It has also been argued that officers who stayed loyal to the Republic were more likely to have been promoted and to have been favoured by the Republican regime (such as those in the Aviation and Assault Guard units).
 Thus, while often thought of as a "rebellion of the generals", this is not correct.
 Of the eighteen division generals, only four rebelled (of the four division generals without postings, two rebelled and two remained loyal).
 Fourteen of the fifty-six brigade generals rebelled.
 The rebels tended to draw from less senior officers.
 Of the approximately 15,301 officers, just over half rebelled.